cantina/cantina-app-users/README.md

   }
 );

-app.permissions.events.can('administrate', userModel, function (err, hasAccess) {
+app.permissions.event.can('administrate', userModel, function (err, hasAccess) {
   if (err) return app.emit('error', err);
   if (hasAccess) {
     // do something